 a.
-Select a contract design among those described in Section 6.C.4 that is similar to the product being valued.
-Execute cash-flow projections using the documented assumptions (see table of Liability Modeling Assumptions & Product Characteristics in Section 6.E.1 and table of Asset-Based Fund Charges in Section 6.E.2) and the prepackaged scenarios for a set of representative cells (combinations of attained age, contract duration, asset class, AV/GMDB ratio and asset-based charges).
+Select a contract design among those described in Section 7.C.4 that is similar to the product being valued.
+Execute cash-flow projections using the documented assumptions (see table of Liability Modeling Assumptions & Product Characteristics in Section 7.E.1 and table of Asset-Based Fund Charges in Section 7.E.2) and the scenarios from the prescribed generator for a set of representative cells (combinations of attained age, contract duration, asset class, AV/GMDB ratio and asset-based charges).
 These cells should correspond to nodes in the table of precalculated factors.
 Rank (order) the sample distribution of results for the present value of net cost.
 Determine those scenarios that comprise CTE (65).